cornejobarraza/expo-libvlc-player/README.md

 ### Player props

-The `VLCPlayerView` extends React Native `ViewProps` and implements it's own:
+The `VLCPlayerView` extends React Native `ViewProps` and implements its own:

 | Prop               | Description                                                                               | Default  |
 | ------------------ | ----------------------------------------------------------------------------------------- | -------- |